pldmgg/Sudo/README.md

 PS C:\Users\zeroadmin> $MyElevatedSession = New-SudoSession -Credentials $ZeroAdminCreds
 ```

 At this point, if the above PowerShell Session is closed, there might still be outstanding changes to the localhost's Registry and WSMAN config.

+(IMPORTANT NOTE: This scenario only pertains to the `New-SudoSession` function and it's sister function Remove-SudoSession.
+The `Start-SudoSession` (alias 'sudo') function does NOT have this problem because system config changes are made and reverted all in one
+fell swoop.)

 Revert your system config to what it was prior to using the `New-SudoSession` function by opening a new PowerShell Session (does not matter if it is elevated or not) and:

 ```powershell
 PS C:\Users\zeroadmin> Import-Module Sudo